 Differential testing of DBMS.
 Differential testing [McKeeman 1998] refers to a testing technique where a single input is passed to multiple systems that are expected to produce the same output; if the systems disagree on the output, a bug in at least one of the systems has been detected.
 It has proven to be effective in many domains [Brummayer and Biere 2009; Kapus and Cadar 2017; McKeeman 1998; Yang et al. 2011].
 Slutz [1998] applied this technique for testing DBMS in a system called RAGS by generating SQL queries that are sent to multiple DBMS and then observing differences in the output sets.
-While the approach was effective, the author stated that the small common core and the differences between different DBMS were a challenge, which was also noted by Rigger and Su [2020a,c].
-Differential testing was found to be useful to compare query plans within a DBMS, or the performance of multiple versions of a DBMS.
+While the approach was effective, the author stated that the small common core and the differences between different DBMS were a challenge, which was also noted by Rigger and Su [2020a,b].
+Differential testing was, however, found to be useful to compare query plans within a DBMS, or the performance of multiple versions of a DBMS.
 Specifically, Gu et al. [2012] used options and hints to force the generation of different query plans, to then rank the accuracy of the optimizer based on the estimated cost for each plan.
 Jung et al. [2019] used differential testing in a system called APOLLO to find performance regression bugs in DBMS, by executing a SQL query on an old and newer version of a DBMS.

 Solver-based testing of DBMS.
 ADUSA is a query-aware database generator that generates inputs as well as the expected result for a query [Khalek et al. 2008].
 It translates the schema and query to an Alloy specification, which is subsequently solved.
 The approach could reproduce various known and injected bugs in MySQL, HSQLDB, and also find a new bug in Oracle Database.
-Similar approaches have also been proposed in related domains; for example, QED uses a solver to tackle the data generation and test oracle problems in the context of the SPARQL query language [Thost and Dolby 2019].
 We believe that the high overhead that solver-based approaches incur might inhibit such approaches from finding more DBMS bugs.

 Random and targeted queries.
 Many query generators have been proposed for purposes such as bug-finding and benchmarking.
 SQLsmith is a widely-used, open-source random query generator, which has found over 100 bugs in widely-used DBMS [Seltenreich 2019].
 Bati et al. proposed an approach based on genetic algorithms to incorporate execution feedback for generating queries [Bati et al. 2007].
 SQLFUZZ [Jung et al. 2019] also utilizes execution feedback and randomly generates queries using only features that are supported by all the DBMS systems they considered.
-Khalek et al. proposed generating both syntactically and semantically valid queries based on a solverbacked approach [Abdul Khalek and Khurshid 2010].
-Zhong et al. [2020] proposed a mutation-based, coverage-guided fuzzing approach that focuses on generating queries that are valid both syntactically and semantically, which they realized as a tool called SQUIRREL.
+Khalek et al. proposed generating both syntactically and semantically valid queries based on a solver-backed approach [Abdul Khalek and Khurshid 2010].
 All these random-query generators can be used to find bugs such as crashes and hangs in DBMS.
 When paired with the test oracles proposed in this paper, they could also be used to find logic bugs.